jcoulter12/jcoulter12.github.io/index.markdown

 ## Interests
 My research aims to provide accurate predictions of electron-phonon interactions and transport properties of materials.
 In particular:

-* Understanding how electronic correlations can to alter electron-phonon effects in materials.
+* Understanding how electronic correlations can to alter electron-phonon effects in materials
-* Developing methods for novel transport predictions
+* Developing novel methods for transport predictions
-* Investigating interesting electronic transport properties of specific materials
+* Investigating electronic transport in specific materials

 I'm also the main developer of the Phoebe code (a high-performance framework for Phonon and Electron Boltzmann transport Equation solutions).
   * You can learn more about Phoebe through its [documentation](https://phoebe.readthedocs.io/en/develop/introduction.html) or the [manuscript](https://dx.doi.org/10.1088/2515-7639/ac86f6).